Precise computation of universal corner entanglement entropy at 2+1 dimension: From Ising to Gaussian quantum critical points: Introduction

 \section{Introduction}

 Entanglement is the quintessential property of quantum mechanics~\cite{einstein1935can, bell1964einstein, clauser1969proposed}.
-As the investigation of quantum many-body states of matter advances, precise computation and quantification of the quantum entanglement therein becomes an urgent task~\cite{vedral2008quantifying,amico2008entanglement}.
-Among the many available entanglement measures, the entanglement entropy (EE) plays a central role, having already deepened our understanding and refined the classification of quantum states of matter~\cite{laflorencie2016quantum,isakovTopological2011,DEmidioEntanglement2020,zhaoScaling2022,songExtracting2024,DEmidioUniversal2024,liaoUniversal2025,songEvolution2025}.
+As the investigation of quantum many-body states of matter advances, precise computation and quantification of the quantum entanglement therein become an urgent task~\cite{vedral2008quantifying,amico2008entanglement}.
+Among many available entanglement measures, the entanglement entropy (EE) plays a central role, in that, it has greatly deepened our understanding and refined the classification of quantum states of matter~\cite{laflorencie2016quantum,isakovTopological2011,DEmidioEntanglement2020,zhaoScaling2022,songExtracting2024,DEmidioUniversal2024,liaoUniversal2025,songEvolution2025}.
 For example, in (1+1)d systems, the sublinear scaling of EE with subsystem size underpins the efficiency of matrix product state representations~\cite{ciracMatrix2021}.
 In (2+1)d, universal contribution to EE was first identified in exactly solvable models~\cite{levinDetecting2006,kitaevTopological2006}, and later measured in prototypical interacting models using quantum Monte Carlo (QMC) methods~\cite{isakovTopological2011,zhaoMeasuring2022}.
-It enabled direct probes of long-range entanglement, the structure of topological order, and the nature of the emergent fractionalized degrees of freedom.
+Overall, EE enables direct probes of long-range entanglement, the structure of topological order, and the nature of the emergent fractionalised degrees of freedom.

 However, a fully generic EE computation scheme for (2+1)d quantum many-body systems remains a major challenge, primarily due to the exponential complexity in accessing the wave function.
 An important feature of EE in (2+1)d quantum critical states is the universal corner term, i.e. the subleading logarithmic contribution to the EE.
-To date, analytical results for this universal term have been obtained only in free theories at (2+1)d~\cite{UniversalCasini2007,UniversalHelmes2016}, for both R\'enyi and von Neumann entropies.
+To date, analytical results for this universal term have been obtained only in free theories at (2+1)d~\cite{UniversalCasini2007,UniversalHelmes2016}, for both R\'enyi and von Neumann EEs.
 For interacting theories, analytically controlled calculations have only been performed for O($N$) critical point in the large $N$ approximation for the von Neumann entropy \cite{Whitsitt:2016irx}.